-Schumacher comes to Concordia after previously serving as defensive coordinator and head wrestling coach at Faith Lutheran High School (Las Vegas, NV) for five seasons (2008-2012).
-Schumacher helped lead the Crusaders make multiple playoff appearance while transitioning through three state classifications.
-While at Faith he coached 28 football players to all-conference recognition and 8 to All-State.
-He also coached 1 wrestler to a state championship.
+Schumacher comes to Concordia after previously serving as a teacher and coach at Faith Lutheran HS (Las Vegas, NV) for five seasons (2008-2012).
+As the defensive coordinator Schumacher helped lead the Crusaders to make multiple playoff appearance while transitioning through three state classifications.
+While at Faith he coached 28 football players to all-conference recognition and eight to All-State.
+He also coached one wrestler to a state championship.

 Before arriving in Las Vegas, Schumacher coached at his alma mater Concordia University Chicago as the Cougar’s running backs coach during the 2007 season.

 Schumacher was a four-year letter-winner and captain at Concordia University Chicago.
 Overall, he played 35 games as a Cougar and totaled 155 tackles along with 15 tackles for a loss.